CNC Plasma Gas Supply

 - Do not make manual adjustments to system gas flow without first checking your system’s user manual.

 Why Arc Color Matters

 Be sure your CNC plasma arc maintains a color ranging from bright-white to light-blue.
 If it starts to turn from darker-orange to purple, it’s a sign of contaminants in your gas.
-If your arc is green, congratulations!
-You’ve burned through the tip of your electrode and you’re now melting copper.
+If your arc is green — beware — because you're burning through the tip of your electrode and the copper enclosure is melting.
 Replace your parts immediately to avoid full torch failure.